Lie-transform derivation of oscillation-center quasilinear theory: Oscillation-center Vlasov theory in the presence of quasilinear diffusion

 while the imaginary part is

 so that the growth rate defined in Eq.~(\ref{eq:Phi1_dot}) becomes

 which is also given by Eq.~\cite{Dewar:1973}(32).
 Hence, the wave field eikonal amplitude $\ov{\Phi}_{1}$ grows exponentially as a result of particle energy being transferred from the particles that are resonant with the wave.
+Once again, we note that the amplitudes $\ov{\Phi}_{1}({\bf k},\omega_{i}({\bf k}))$ are functions of ${\bf k}$ on a specific root $\omega_{i}({\bf k})$ of the dispersion relation, and final results in particle and oscillation-center phase spaces are obtained by integrating over wave-number space ($\int d^{3}k/(2\pi)^{3}$) and summing $(\sum_{i})$ over the roots of the dispersion relation.